danielbodnar/awesome-stars/BY-LANG.md

 - [bnematzadeh/trpc-playground](https://github.com/bnematzadeh/trpc-playground) - The trpc-playground is a vulnerable app designed for learning about the structure of tRPC applications and their associated vulnerabilities.
 - [ilse-langnar/notebook](https://github.com/ilse-langnar/notebook) - Tool for Thought. ʚɞ
 - [JockDaRock/Time2Code](https://github.com/JockDaRock/Time2Code) - Portable Scalable web code editor to integrate into your sites and learning experiences
+- [akshayp7/playwright-typescript-playwright-test](https://github.com/akshayp7/playwright-typescript-playwright-test) - This is Boilerplate/Template for Playwright-Typescript framework for Web-UI, api, Mobile Emulation, DB and Visual testing.
+Docker image, SonarQube and Lighthouse setup is also implemented .
 - [jina-ai/api](https://github.com/jina-ai/api) - API schema of Jina command line interface exposed as JSON and YAML files.
 - [microsoft/BotBuilder-Samples](https://github.com/microsoft/BotBuilder-Samples) - Welcome to the Bot Framework samples repository.
 Here you will find task-focused samples in C#, JavaScript and TypeScript to help you get started with the Bot Framework SDK!
 - [praveensirvi1212/DevOps_MasterPiece-CI-with-Jenkins](https://github.com/praveensirvi1212/DevOps_MasterPiece-CI-with-Jenkins) - DevOps-MasterPiece Project using  Git, GitHub, Jenkins, Maven, JUnit, SonarQube, Jfrog Artifactory, Docker, Trivy, AWS S3, Docker Hub, GitHub CLI, EKS, ArgoCD, Prometheus, Grafana, Slack and Hashicorp